LPA for Property & Affairs

 Covering all of your legal needs with branches in Norwich, Sheringham and North Walsham

 Having a Lasting Power of Attorney (LPA) in place can be just as important as having a Will.
 It gives you the reassurance that your wishes will be respected if, at any time in the future, you become unable to make decisions for yourself.
+Our Wills and LPA solicitors are on hand to help with both of these.

 If you lose the ability to manage your own affairs, a partner or family member cannot automatically deal with things on your behalf.
 If you are affected by dementia, you will need to consider the legal and financial implications for you and your family.